Are any of these Top 5 Steinway piano myths true?

 Often such online sources talk about the benefits of purchasing a piano which they have never heard or played.

 Oftentimes, the hunt for piano information on the internet will lead to piano forums.
-Such forums are a mixture of those not connected to the piano industry and piano technicians and salespeople who offer their opinions to steer people in direction favorable to them.
+Such forums are a mixture of those not connected to the piano industry and piano technicians and salespeople who offer their opinions to steer people in a direction favorable to them.

 Such salespeople rarely work for one of the few Steinway dealers.